Bobby Tench: Reputation and death

 In her review of The Linda Lewis album Fathoms Deep, Amy Hanson described Tench and other musicians who played on the album as "R&B masters".

-In 2008 Doug Collett reviewed Van Morrison's re-mastered Wavelength album (2008) for the online magazine allabout jazz.com and enthused about Tench's guitar solo on the title track, which gave an indication of why he was a respected guitarist, stating that he "imbued his fast fingered guitar solo with all the joy of singing".
+In 2008 Doug Collett reviewed Van Morrison's re-mastered Wavelength album (2008) for the online magazine All About Jazz and enthused about Tench's guitar solo on the title track stating that he "imbued his fast fingered guitar solo with all the joy of singing".

-The Canadian rock band Danko Jones mention his vocals in their song Sugar High with the lyric "Got the radio on to Bob Tench singing Sugar Cane", from their album This is Danko Jones (2009).

 Fran Leslie wrote an editorial feature about Tench for the September 2009 edition of the Blues in Britain magazine.
 In her introduction she wrote, "our cover artist Bobby Tench is a musician who has played and recorded with so many people that his biography reads like a Who's Who of British Blues".
 She also stated that he was a "noted singer and formidable guitarist".

+The Canadian rock band Danko Jones mention Tench in "Sugar High" a song taken from their album Never too Loud (2009).

-In an interview with Tom Jennings from Backstage Axxess in 2012, Joe Bonamassa mentioned Tench as a vocal influence.
+In a 2012 interview with Tom Jennings from Backstage Axxess, Joe Bonamassa mentioned Tench as a vocal influence.
 Later, in a 2018 interview with Planet Rock magazine Bonamassa mentioned Tench's vocal skills and stated that, he "had one of the best voices of the 1970s".

-In his 2016 autobiography Stick It, Carmine Appice (drummer for the influential Vanilla Fudge) stated that Tench was "a killer soulful singer, with a real cool gritty edge to his vocals".
+Carmine Appice stated in his 2016 autobiography entitled Stick It, that Tench was "a killer soulful singer with a real cool gritty edge to his vocals".

 Guitars

-Tench owned guitars of various vintages and played Gibson Les Pauls such as seen on the fold cover for Hummingbird's album "We can't go on meeting like this" released in 1977 and during the period he was with Van Morrison, Humble Pie also Streetwalkers.